mercethereal/bank-account/README.md

+This is an exercism.io programming challenge.

 # Bank Account

-Simulate a bank account supporting opening/closing, withdrawals, and deposits of money.
+Simulates a bank account supporting opening/closing, withdrawals, and deposits of money.
 Watch out for concurrent transactions!

 A bank account can be accessed in multiple ways.
 Clients can make